top of page

 Implementation & Practice

-When Jesus' disciples pleaded, "Lord, teach us to pray," they asked what changes he would make to the traditional forms of the Messiah.
-One of the most critical changes was rewording "May he establish his kingdom in your lifetime and during your days" to a much simpler, "Your kingdom come."
-The kingdom came with Jesus' arrival, so he necessarily changed this Kaddish from future to present.
-The Jews—or the Gentiles—would no longer have to wait one more day for the Messiah.
-However, Jesus did not just teach the Lord's Prayer to infuse Jewish petitions with messianic fulfillment and to give a template for all invocations.
-To implement and practice the Lord's Prayer as a template, follow this:
+When Jesus' disciples pleaded, "Lord, teach us to pray," they were asking what changes he would make to the traditional Jewish forms as the Messiah.
+One of the most critical changes was rewording, "May he establish his kingdom in your lifetime and during your days," to the much simpler, "Your kingdom come."
+The kingdom arrived with Jesus' presence, requiring a shift in the Kaddish from future to present tense.
+Jews and Gentiles alike would no longer have to wait another day for the Messiah.
+Yet Jesus did not teach the Lord's Prayer merely to infuse Jewish petitions with messianic fulfillment.

 Conclusion